Persistence of strain in motor-filament assemblies

-Before we approach the question of persistence of activity in an active filament, we ask if spontaneous strain fields can be generated by a small, localized patch of motors of length $\ell_{s} \ll (K_{\mathrm{pas}}/G_{\mathrm{pas}})^{1 \over 2}$. {The dynamics of this patch may be mapped to that of a rigid segment working against an effective spring with passive as well as active components - here, we lump these contributions together using an effective spring constant $K_{s} \sim G_{\mathrm{pas}}$ (SI-$\S$IIa).
-The displacement of this fragment follows
+As a first step towards understanding persistence of strains in long elastic composite filaments and the evolution of global strain fields, we analyze conditions for the emergence of localized strains in a stationary filament.
+Referring to the blue box in Fig 1(b), we focus on a small localized patch of motors interacting with and animating a fragment of length $\ell_{s} \ll (K/G)^{1 \over 2}$.
+This fragment, which strains negligibly and is therefore rigid to leading order, then tries to move relative to its neighbors on either side.
+The ensuing dynamics can be mapped to that of an animated rigid segment working against an effective spring with passive and active components.
+We lump these contributions using an effective spring constant $K_{s}$ and write for the displacement of the segment